NightOwlNetwork/Documentation-/README.md

 ## Final Topology
 ![After OpenVpn/CaptivePortal/FreeRADIUS](https://github.com/NightOwlNetwork/Documentation-/blob/main/Topology%20After.png)
-Overall, the changes made to the Night Owl Network topology appear to be aimed at increasing scalability, redundancy, and security, while also adding support for wireless devices.
+Overall, the changes made by Night Owl Network topology are aimed at increasing scalability, redundancy, and security, while also adding support for wireless devices.
+The network topology diagram was designed for an OpenVPN connection between two sites using pfSense firewalls.
+The network consist of two sites: Site 1 and site 2.
+Each site has it's own network with several devices connected to it. the routers are using pfsense firewall depicted by the blue router on the topology.
+The router is responsible for connecting the LAN network to the internet.
+The two sites are connected via an OpenVPN tunnel, which is represented by the tunnel connecting the two pfSense firewalls.
+This tunnel provides a secure and encrypted connection between the two sites, allowing users at each site to access resources on the other site's LAN network.
+The network used by CleanPower has been updated to connect two sites over the internet using OpenVPN and pfSense firewalls.

 ##